 The main purpose of the cost management system is to maximize profits.
 In order to maximize profits, the organization is to continually develop itself and has to face and succeed competition which can come from either domestic or international organizations.
 In a nutshell, the two primary objectives to provide a cost management system are global competition and continuous improvement.

-For an effective cost management usually three types of cost sheets are prepared.
-These are standard cost sheets, budget cost sheets and actual cost sheets.
-Standard costs are made on the basis of process capabilities i.e. consumption norms as well as fixed charges at cent percent capacity utilization level.
+For an effective cost management normally three types of cost sheets are prepared in the organization.
+These are standard cost sheets, budget cost sheets, and actual cost sheets.
+Standard costs are made on the basis of process capabilities i.e., consumption norms as well as fixed charges at the level of 100 % capacity utilization.
 Budget costs are prepared based on budgeted level of the performance.
 Actual cost sheets are based on actual performance.
-Budget costs and standard costs uses predetermined per unit costs such as landed cost of raw materials, consumables, stores and spares etc. Actual cost sheets uses actual data.
+Budget costs and standard costs uses pre-determined per unit costs such as landed cost of raw materials, consumables, stores and spares etc. Actual cost sheets use actual data.